 Do You Know the Winnebago Man?

-Sometimes a simple commercial can launch someone’s fame.
-Today we’ll look at a man who was made famous not by the shots that made it into the final cut but the outtakes.
-If you’ve never heard of the Winnebago Man, you’re in for a wild ride.
+Sometimes, a simple commercial can launch someone’s fame.
+Today, we’ll look at a man who was made famous not by the shots that made it into the final cut but by the outtakes.

 The Winnebago Man: The RV Industry’s First Viral Meme

-The Winnebago Man, Jack Rebney, starred in a 1988 Winnebago commercial promoting the company’s newest Itasca RV.
 The commercial would eventually turn Rebney into “The Winnebago Man.”
-Many years after the original filming, he earned the honor of being the RV industry’s first viral meme.
+Many years after the original filming, he was honored to be the RV industry’s first viral meme.

-A film telling the story of the Winnebago Man first premiered at South by Southwest in 2009.
-Netflix carried the DVD, and the legend of Winnebago Man began to spread.
-Now you can find the documentary on YouTube, Amazon, Apple TV, and Google Play.
+Now, you can find the documentary on YouTube, Amazon, Apple TV, and Google Play.
 It’s a great way to spend an hour and 25 minutes on your next rainy day!

 How the Winnebago Man Came to Be Known